 Best line manager training to support workplace wellbeing

 Best multinational implementation of a workplace wellbeing programme

 Sector spotlight: Retail’s best implementation of workplace wellbeing

 Sector spotlight: Construction’s best implementation of workplace wellbeing

-The Award judges will be announced in Make A Difference News and the Awards will be open for nominations
+The Award judges were announced in Make A Difference News and the Awards opened for nominations

-The Award winners will be announced at The Watercooler Exhibition & Conference, ExCel, London.
-The Awards session is free to attend for nominees and employers.
-Sign up for your ticket at the bottom of this page.
+The Award winners were announced at The Watercooler Exhibition & Conference, ExCel, London.
+The Awards session was free to attend for nominees and employers.

 Tickets for Nominees and Employers are FREE – limit is 3 per company

 * The Awards are free to attend for employers but we are asking suppliers to contribute £95.00 + VAT per person to cover costs – Only 20 supplier tickets available – click here to purchase

 Please apply here and you will be notified of your allocation